everydayhero/experience/README.md

 ### Client

-`history`
+`createHistory`

-The history object to be used by React Router.
-Default is the `browserHistory` singleton exposed by React Router.
+A function which returns a history object to be used by React Router.
+Default is the `createHistory` function exported by the history module.

 `onRouteError(error)`